openstack/openstack-manuals/doc/config-reference/source/tables/cinder-storage.rst

    * - ``iser_ip_address`` = ``$my_ip``
      - (String) The IP address that the iSER daemon is listening on
    * - ``iser_port`` = ``3260``
-     - (Unknown) The port that the iSER daemon is listening on
+     - (Port number) The port that the iSER daemon is listening on
    * - ``iser_target_prefix`` = ``iqn.2010-10.org.openstack:``
      - (String) Prefix for iSER volumes
    * - ``migration_create_volume_timeout_secs`` = ``300``